 Wiswell Speech Award-Students enrolled in speech courses may compete for awards, totaling \$50.00, presented each year by Mr. and Mrs. H. E. Wiswell.
-The contest is a public event, and is held during commencement week.

-Self Help - - -
+Work Scholarships - - -

 Many students find it necessary to earn a part of their expenses while in training.
-Obviously a student who must devote considerable time to secular work cannot carry a full study load and must therefore extend his course over more than the regular period of time.
+There are opportunities for employment both within and without the college.